mohammed1800/openstack/README.md

-# Minimum OpenStack Deployment using DevStack
+# OpenStack Deployment using DevStack

 ## Prerequisites